 Meet our Team

-Meet the FOTAS Board of Directors
+FOTAS Board of Directors

 Friends of the Animal Shelter, like most non-profit organizations, is run by a Board of Directors.
 FOTAS’ employees report to and are accountable to the Board.
 The Board sets policy and direction for the organization.
 It also oversees the organization’s finances, fundraising and promotion.